paulipa/sico-wiki/rules-and-requirements.md

 - **Begging for money or items** intentionally and repeatedly.

 # Partner Requirements
+Depending on your corporation partnership level you may have different requirements and restrictions set on you.
 ## General Partner Member Requirements
-Depending on your corporation partnership level you may have different requirements and restrictions set on you.
-The following rules apply on all partner member entities no matter what their level in the coalition is:
 - **Communicate in english** when talking or typing in any of our community restricted or public text or voice channels.
 - **Use our global ingame chat channel for connecting with other community members**.
 Talking with other community members is the beast way to connect.
 When not talking about corporation restricted or OPSEC content you should pursuit to use the general channels.
 - **AUTH registration is required from all community members** as it is used to connect each player with our services.
 You should pursuit to get all of your members registered on AUTH.